The Mystical Geography of Quebec

 The Mystical Geography of Quebec: Catholic Schisms and New Religious Movements is an edited volume edited by Susan J. Palmer, Martin Geoffroy, and Paul L. Gareau, discussing religious history and new religious movements in Quebec.
 The book covers nine groups, including the Temple of Priapus, the Army of Mary, the Order of the Solar Temple, and the Ant Hill Kids.
 It was published by Palgrave Macmillan in 2020.

 It argues that the context of Quebec's history provides a particularly good environment for new religious movements, and specific chapters analyze the history of the individual group's in Quebec context.
 It received a generally positive reception, with praise for its contribution to the field and for bridging a barrier between French and English language scholarship.

 Background

 The Susan J. Palmer is an academic and author of several books about new religious movements, while Martin Geoffroy and Paul L. Gareau are specialists in Catholic groups.
 Several of Palmer's students authored chapters in the book.

+The Mystical Geography of Quebec was published by Palgrave Macmillan in 2020.
+It is part of Palgrave's Palgrave Studies in New Religions and Alternative Spiritualities series.